 How To Stow Your Stuff

 If you are planning to ride with a backpack, try it out beforehand on long rides.
 Even the lightest backpack can lead to pain and tension after a while.
 Bike bags aren’t cheap, but they will be your friends for years.

 This decision mainly depends on whether you want/can put a rack on your bike and how much stuff you want to bring.
 The advantage of frame packs is that they don’t need screws or other measures – you simply strap them to your frame.
 However, they carry less volume than classic panniers, which are attached to a rack.

 This depends on your personal taste.
-Classically they are attached to the back of your bike, however this makes the riding experience more cumbersome.
-Having a front rack will make your bike more agile, but it takes awhile to get used to the steering behaviour.
-Of course you can use front and back racks to bring more equipment, but be aware that you will feel every gramm on long distances.
-Take our word: Most of the time, you will need less clothes than you think while you’re packing when you are still in the middle of civilization ;)
+Classically they are attached to the back of your bike, however, this makes the riding experience more cumbersome.
+Having a front rack will make your bike more agile, but it takes a while to get used to the steering behaviour.
+Of course, you can use front and back racks to bring more equipment, but be aware that you will feel every gram on long distances.
+Take our word: Most of the time, you will need fewer clothes than you think while you’re packing when you are still in the middle of civilization.

 - Pants that let you sit in the saddle for many kilometers

 - Underwear without seams (alternative: cycling pants)